notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - Geographic voting patterns: [[Woodland24electAmericanNations|Woodland24: The 2024 Presidential Election and the American Nations]]
 ## Factors Contributing to Harris Loss
 ### Biden
+What I think: One of the biggest.
+He should have not run, should have dropped out sooner, and should have showcased here during his 1st term.
+### Harris
+Was she a crappy candidate?
+A little, I think.
 ### AI
+What I think: AFIK, this wasn't too important.
 ### Crime, disorder, homelessness
+I think this was fairly big.
+Ds earned a rep for incompetent.

 - Tolerance of crime and disorder pissed off people, D's lost much in "diverse cities"  [[Barro25demsNeedToCleanHouse|Barro25demsNeedToCleanHouse]]
 #### Examples of AI in politics
 - [[Kapoor23misinfoAInotTheProb|Kapoor23: We Looked at 78 Election Deepfakes.
 Political Misinformation is not an AI Problem.]]